alexeygrigorev/data-science-interviews/theory.md

 * L1 Regularization - Defined as the sum of absolute values of the individual parameters.
 The L1 penalty causes a subset of the weights to become zero, suggesting that the corresponding features may safely be discarded.
 * L2 Regularization - Defined as the sum of square of individual parameters.
 Often supported by regularization hyperparameter alpha.
 It results in weight decay.
 * Data Augmentation - This requires some fake data to be created as a part of training set.
-* Drop Out : This is most effective regularization technique for newral nets.
-Few randome nodes in each layer is deactivated in forward pass.
+* Drop Out : This is most effective regularization technique for neural nets.
+Few random nodes in each layer is deactivated in forward pass.
 This allows the algorithm to train on different set of nodes in each iterations.
 <br/>

 **What is dropout?
 Why is it useful?
 How does it work? ‍⭐️**